Grants Awarded

 2022 Annual Grants

-Three Arches Foundation awarded $2 million in 2022 Annual grants towards 21 initiatives to help the people of Lakewood and surrounding communities lead healthier lives.
+Three Arches Foundation awarded $2 million in 2022 annual grants towards 21 initiatives to help the people of Lakewood and surrounding communities lead healthier lives.

-B. Riley Sober House $120,000 (over two years)
+B. Riley Sober House - $120,000 (over two years)

 To support behavioral health equity for the LGBTQ+ community through funding of direct care programs and services for those seeking alcohol and drug treatment without the ability to pay.
 Focused on empowering individuals to achieve long-term sobriety, this makes behavioral health services at B. Riley readily accessible within a safe, affirming, and tolerant recovery environment.

-Building Hope in the City $67,000 (over two years)
+Building Hope in the City - $67,000 (over two years)

 Resources to expand culturally tailored mental health care education and information for refugee and immigrant communities, as well as trauma informed care training for staff.
 As they integrate into their new life, increased access to mental health and wellness support programs makes it easier for the local refugee populations to take care of their health.

-Eliza Jennings $150,000 (over two years)
+Eliza Jennings - $150,000 (over two years)

 Philanthropic support for the pilot launch of trauma informed care programming and coordinated staff training to improve health outcomes and mitigate triggers that cause re-traumatization.
 With a shared interest in supporting brain health and cognitive function in older adults, this grant is funded through the generosity of Three Arches Foundation’s Harold C. Schott Foundation Endowment Fund.

-Hospice of the Western Reserve $75,000
+Hospice of the Western Reserve - $75,000

 To provide comprehensive, community-based palliative care that relieves suffering and improves the quality of life for seniors in Lakewood and surrounding communities living with advanced illness and their caregivers.
 Through customized and coordinated plans of care, the Western Reserve Navigator team addresses physical, functional, social, emotional, and spiritual needs while working to remove barriers to physical and behavioral health.

-Journey Center for Safety and Healing $80,000
+Journey Center for Safety and Healing - $80,000

 To continue the well-established and critical role of the Justice System Advocate within the Lakewood and Rocky River Municipal Courts to help victims of, or those at risk of domestic violence, child abuse or other violence.
 The community-based advocate ensures coordinated, early intervention to help victims feel safe, navigate the justice system, and connect with necessary services and support including housing, childcare, trauma therapy and other health needs.

-LGBT Community Center of Greater Cleveland $158,887
+LGBT Community Center of Greater Cleveland - $158,887

 Funding for the continuation and expansion of Transwellness programming to increase access to physical and mental health care services for the local transgender and gender diverse populations.
 By reducing barriers and amplifying outreach through ongoing education and awareness, this program will continue to ensure folx are informed, empowered, and connected to safe, affirming and culturally sensitive well-being care and support.

-LifeAct $25,000
+LifeAct - $25,000

 Support for LifeAct’s suicide prevention and mental health wellness programs that empower middle and high school students in Lakewood and surrounding communities to better understand their own mental health, recognize warning signs of suicide, and access professional help.
 Offered to schools without charge to ensure equal access to this life-changing and life-saving information, the grant also supports transitioning program delivery to a web-based cloud platform for greater reliability and program customization.

-May Dugan Center $130,000 (over two years)
+May Dugan Center - $130,000 (over two years)

 To hire an in-house, board-certified music therapist as an enhanced component of the Center’s behavioral health services.
 This specialized therapeutic approach and technique will help people of all ages improve their mental health and overall well-being through naturally mood lifting properties of music.

-Neighborhood Family Practice $85,024
+Neighborhood Family Practice - $85,024

 Philanthropic resources to support a cultural health navigator and patient advocate in the provision of crucial, non-reimbursable services that help refugee patients including cultural navigation, language interpretation, transportation, and follow-up on referrals.
 Challenged with equitable access to quality integrated health services, refugee patients rely on NFP’s health services team for the care they need to live, work, receive an education, and thrive in their new home country.

-Neighborhood Family Practice, Barton Senior Center & Lakewood Senior Citizens $97,211
+Neighborhood Family Practice, Barton Senior Center & Lakewood Senior Citizens - $97,211

 To enhance onsite primary care services at the Barton Community Health Center and expand music and art therapy programming.
 This increased access to affordable care and services helps to reduce health inequities in older adults and support safe aging in place.

-OhioGuidestone $173,277 (over two years)
+OhioGuidestone - $173,277 (over two years)

 Continued support for extensive mental health wraparound services for students, families, and staff at four Lakewood elementary schools.
 The School Services program provides counseling and case management, classroom and staff consultations, social and emotional learning groups, school-wide mental health education, and other services to help students and families as well as teachers and staff all learn and thrive while responding to mental health challenges.

-Providence House $60,000
+Providence House - $60,000

 Philanthropic support to sustain programs through the Pediatric Crisis Nursery offering specialized, medically tiered services and direct care of children, as well as family preservation services and medical care training for parents and guardians.
 This trauma-informed care environment offers children and families a safe space to work through and address barriers to their stability and health without fear of judgement, bias, or situations that may trigger stress and trauma responses.

-Renee Jones Empowerment Center $124,200 (over two years)
+Renee Jones Empowerment Center - $124,200 (over two years)

 Funding to hire a contracted nurse to assist with free, basic screening and assessment of minor and adult human trafficking and sexual assault victims through street outreach and onsite at the medical clinic, as well as the provision of associated medical supplies.
 With minimal points of access to address their physical and behavioral health needs, this role fills an important gap in the safety net by eliminating barriers and delivering care within a trusted and safe environment.

-Signature Health $77,850
+Signature Health - $77,850

 To hire a new Patient Navigator and expanded transportation services for high-risk patients in Lakewood and surrounding communities.
 With focus on removing barriers and closing gaps in care, these services will ensure those seeking support for their mental health or substance use disorder at Signature Health receive the consistent care needed to achieve better health outcomes.

-Smart Development $45,000
+Smart Development - $45,000

 Resources to fund a new, full-time case manager who helps refugees and immigrants understand and navigate the local health system by bridging a gap in cultural and language barriers.
 As a trusted advocate based in the community, this position will be a voice for families – helping build confidence and ensuring they have access to the health, well-being, and safety resources needed to thrive as newcomers.

-St. Vincent Charity Medical Center $30,000
+St. Vincent Charity Medical Center - $30,000

 Funding support for the Intensive Outpatient Program Transportation (IOPT) Lyft Solution that removes barriers to care by providing low-income patients with substance use disorder free, private transportation directly to and from outpatient treatment at Rosary Hall.
 This safe method of transportation meets a critical need for patients grappling with addiction and other mental health concerns to ensure participation at frequently held individual and group therapy sessions.

-Stella Maris $50,000
+Stella Maris - $50,000

 Philanthropic funding to continue the established Supportive Housing Program that creates a climate of recovery essential for achieving sobriety and quality of life.
 Immersed in a purpose-driven community and culture, this supportive campus environment helps clients build positive, crucial skills and the tools necessary for overall success in recovery, while providing a continuum of medical care, wellness opportunities and workforce development.

-The Lantern Center for Recovery $50,000
+The Lantern Center for Recovery - $50,000

 Unrestricted funding that supports the mission to provide quality sober living, and recovery education and assistance to chemically dependent men.
 Recognizing the need to help individuals take advantage of available resources in the critical moment they are ready for care these funding resources will ensure access to free treatment for drug and alcohol addiction.

-The MetroHealth Foundation $97,500
+The MetroHealth Foundation - $97,500

 Resources to maintain a community health worker focused on removing barriers and providing patient outreach and health care coordination services for students, staff, and families at multiple west side schools in the Cleveland Metropolitan School District and others.
 Through this component of MetroHealth’s School Health Program, the community health worker ensures access to comprehensive health care and other resources students may need.

-The Refugee Response $149,760 (over two years)
+The Refugee Response - $149,760 (over two years)

 Funding to provide comprehensive and personalized mental health support and wellness programming for youth experiencing some manner of trauma as an adolescent refugee.
 Recognizing the cultural and social hurdles they encounter while adjusting to life in the United States, youth programs are based on authentic engagement, relationship building, and guidance with staff and mentors that focus on decreasing mental health risks by empowering these adolescents to thrive in their communities.

-Urban Community School $60,000
+Urban Community School - $60,000

 Philanthropic investment to provide continued support for the Director of Mental Health and Counseling Services position, and to bridge coverage gaps for insurance reimbursement.
 Challenged by the many effects of living in poverty, these services focus on connecting students and families to timely behavioral health care.